 We actually went home that year, a few days before Christmas, and returned to the hospital for chemo and radiation shortly after.
 But we spent Christmas Eve surrounded by family and friends and we celebrated all that we had, with full hearts.
 We awoke in our own home, a family of four, to open presents in front of the fireplace, to snuggle and laugh and take lots and lots of pictures.
 Never far from our minds was the thought — that fear that is impossible for the parents of the sick to shake — that this might be the last Christmas we would spend together.

 And now, here we are, three years later, a family of four, alive, intact, together.
 Two little boys quickly morphing into big boys.
 Healthy and happy and pretty darn close to normal.
 Lighting the darkness in their own special ways each and every day.

-Learn more about how St. Baldrick’s is a childhood cancer foundation raising money for lifesaving research to help kids just like Austin.
+St. Baldrick’s is raising money for lifesaving research to help kids just like Austin.
+You can help.

 - A New Definition of Beauty [PHOTO ESSAY]

 - Waiting Room Thoughts: A Glimpse Into the Future